 Sight alignment refers to the precise alignment of the front and rear sights.
 Maintaining sight alignment while finding your target is challenging.
 Your gun's relative position to the target can be determined by using the front sight.
 After that, your front and rear sights should line up.
 Once you have a satisfactory sight alignment and sight picture, your eyes should solely be focused on your front sight before firing the shot.

 The grip of the pistol is crucial for controlling recoil and can somewhat make up for a clumsy trigger pull.
 Unfortunately, shooters frequently make mistakes with their grips.

 When gripping a handgun, your grasp should be strong and high; there shouldn't be any room between your hand and the weapon.
 Having any space between your hand and the gun provides room to move when it recoils.
-The fingers of your dominant hand should stretch as much as possible without getting in the way of the slide, while your non-dominant hand should move forward to take up the vacant space on the grip panel.
+The fingers of your dominant hand should stretch as much as possible without getting in the way of the slide, while your non-dominant hand should move forward to take up the vacant space on the grip panel and trigger guard.